nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Shop
     * 2 Fireballs
   * Menu
+    * Serge - Allocate Elements
+      * Fireball level 1
-    * Serge (Elements) - Fireball lvl 1, Fill Blanks
+      * Fill Blanks
+    * Options
+      * Accuracy Selection: Manual
-    * Options - Accuracy Selection: Manual, O Button Pressed: Walk
+      * O Button Pressed: Walk
+  * Go to Beach

-  * Ideally specific drops of feather/2 humours/fang.
-Backup strats later if you don't get them.
+**Note:** Look for one Feather, one Fang, and 2 Humours as drops from all the Komodo Fights.
+There are backup strats later if you don't get them.

-  * Top Path Komodo - 2/2/Fireball
+### Komodo Fights

+  Komodo fights you will do are Rock Komodo, Jump Komodo and Chase Komodo in that order.
+You can take the Beach Bum F

-  * Jump Komodo - 2/2/Fireball
+#### Rock Komodo, Jump Komodo

-  * Can accept beach bum blocking path to cliff for extra humour try.
+  * Spam 2
-  * Race Komodo - 2/2/Weak Fireball
+  * Fireball (Level 1 or 3)
+  * Spam 2

+#### Chase Komodo and Mama Komodo

+  * 2/2
-  * [**Momma Komodo (76)**][5]
+  * Level 1 Fireball, Mama Komodo will appear.

-    * 2/2/2/Fireball (49 or above HP fireball for single pass).
-2/2 your way to victory if any issues.
+#### **Momma Komodo (76)**

+  * 2 / 2 or 1 / 2 if Stamina Refresh is at 4.
+  * Fireball + 2
+  * Spam 2
   * **SPLIT AFTER THE WIN MENU**

 ## Solt / Peppor / Karsh

+  * Head to Opaasa Beach and walk to the Shore.
-  * Choose 2nd option on 2nd Choice box when talking to Leena to save a little bit of text.
+  * Choose 2nd option on 2nd Choice box when talking to Leena to save a little bit of text, a cutscene will occur.
+  * Feather backup
-  * Feather backup - Go to island in middle or race circle.
+    * Enter the hole on the southwest path before the fishest to go to island in middle or race circle.
-  * Take path on upper and to the left side to jump back to entrance.
+  * Take path on upper and to the left side to jump back to entrance, go to Arni Village and straight to Leena.
-  * Talk to Leena
+  * Talk to Leena and Head to Cape Howl.

+### Cape Howl

+  * Take the Beach Bum fights or just head straight to the Karsh Battle.

+#### Beach Bum Fights

+**Note:** These are optional if you lack Humours, you can opt for these for a Strength up or with Leena after.
+The stats you get are duplicated here so you can reset here if you got bad stats.

+  * 2 / 2
+  * Fireball + 2
+  * Spam 2
-  * Head to Cape Howl.
+  * Head up to your Grave to trigger the next fight.

-  * **Option for Full Play through, and probably useful in a marathon**
-    * Fight 2 beach bum fights to pick up 2 humours (fight both fights regardless of if you already have humours) to get [stat boosts][20].
-      These boosts are duplicated in the next fight, so now is a good time to reset if bad stats.
-  * [**Karsh/Solt/Peppor (120/9 54/9 63/9)**][6]
+#### **Karsh/Solt/Peppor (120/9 54/9 63/9)**

-    * Defend until all text is finished since damage before text is nullified.
-      Text moves when Solt hits Serge.
+  * Defend until Solt hits Serge (damage is nullified until after the battle cutscene end.)
-    * Kid - 1/2/Magma Bomb on Solt
+  * Kid - Target Solt
+    * 1 / 2
+    * Magma Bomb to Solt
-    * Serge - 1/1/2/2 Solt Fireball (Normal) Peppor
+  * Serge - Target Solt
+    * 1 / 1 / 2 / 2
+    * Fireball Level 1 to Peppor
+  * Kid - Target Peppor
+    * 1 / 2 / 3
+    * Fireball Level 1 to Peppor
-    * Kid - 1/2/3 Fireball
+  * Serge and Kid - Target Karsh
+    * 2 / 2 / 2 Fireball + 2 to Karsh
-    * Serge - 1/2/2 Fireball
+    * Kid and Serge - Spam 2 to Karsh until Dead
-    * _Ivory Helmet/Ivory Vest/Bone Axe_ (Common)
-    * _Copper/Copper/Power Glove_ (Rare)
   * **SPLIT AFTER THE WIN MENU**

+Drops:
+  * Ivory Helmet/Ivory Vest/Bone Axe (Common)
+  * Copper/Copper/Power Glove (Rare)

 ## Solt / Peppor

-  * Rename Kid to K
-  * Say no to Kid 3 times.
-2nd option all 3 times.
+  * Don't let Kid join the party.
+Choose the 2nd option 3 times (be careful).

+### Arni Village

-  * Get Magma Bomb after Leena and Poshul join.
+  * Get Magma Bomb hidden in the left corner of your room after Leena and Poshul join.
   * Menu
+    * Leena - Allocate Element
-    * Leena (Elements) - Magma Bomb Lvl 3
+      * Magma Bomb Level 3
+    * Poshul - Equip
-    * Poshul (Equip) - Ivory Vest if need a backup humour.
+      * Ivory Vest if need a backup humour.
+    * Serge - Equip
-    * Serge (Equip) - Power Glove if you got it.
+      * Power Glove (if you got it)
-  * Backup Humour - Cape Howl Beach Bum fight.
-Leena 1/1/1/Magma Bomb.
+  * Put Leena infront while running out (press select).
+  * Head to Fossil Valley, if short on Humours then head to Cape Howl for a Beach Bum fight for the extra Humour
-  * Fossil Valley
+    * Leena
-  * Switch to Leena in front.
+      * Get to Level 3
+      * Magma Bomb

+### Fossil Valley

+  * Avoid encounters, head straight to the path.
   * [**Solt and Peppor (84/7 94/8)**][7]
     * Go for Solt first.
     * Leena - 3/3 (You only get 2 actions) Magma Bomb if you get it.